 Should neither of these cases apply, lift off the upper part and clean the contacts (see B and C) with a damp cloth, dry them and place the upper part back on the bottom part.

-In order to clean the inside, remove the filter cassettes and rinse out the water tank.
+In order to clean the inside, remove the humidifier filters and rinse out the water tank.
 Use a soft brush or a sponge to clean the tank thoroughly.
 Decalcify the water tank regularly depending on how hard your water it.
 Thoroughly rinse out the water tank after decalcifying and dry it before operating the air humidifier again.
 The following video shows the correct cleaning.

-For the hygienic and ideal operation of the air humidifier, the filter cassettes need to be replaced every two months.
-If the filter cassettes are used for a longer period, the humidifying effect can be negatively impaired on the one hand and, on the other hand, the antibacterial action of the filter cassettes is no longer ensured.
-The filter cassettes can usually be obtained from where you purchased the unit.
-The following video tutorial shows the correct replacement of the filter cassettes.
+For the hygienic and ideal operation of the air humidifier, the humidifier filters need to be replaced every two months.
+If the humidifier filters are used for a longer period, the humidifying effect can be negatively impaired on the one hand and, on the other hand, the antibacterial action of the humidifier filters is no longer ensured.
+The humidifier filters can usually be obtained from where you purchased the unit.

 A mild yellow or brown discolouration of the filter material, mainly in the upper section, is normal.
 The residual water needs to be emptied if you do not use Oskar for some time.
-If the evaporator cassettes are submerged in water for a longer period of time, without the fan being operated, algal growth may occur or mould may appear.
-To prevent this from happening, empty the device and allow the filter cassettes time to dry.
+If the humidifier filters are submerged in water for a longer period of time, without the fan being operated, algal growth may occur or mould may appear.
+To prevent this from happening, empty the device and allow the humidifier filters time to dry.
 Refill the water again if Oskar is used regularly.